More climate challenges ahead for Mozambique and Malawi – DW – 12/19/2024

 Cyclone Chido has brought widespread devastation to northern Mozambique.
 It swept from the east coast of Africa to Mozambique and Malawi after hitting the French Indian Ocean island of Mayotte in the Comoros archipelago on December 15.
 Thousands of people in the Cabo Delgado and Nampula provinces of Mozambique have been displaced.

-In recent years, major storms — Cyclone Freddy in 2023, Gombe n 2022 and Idai in 2019 — have battered Malawi, Mozambique, Zimbabwe and Madagascar during southern hemisphere summer.
+In recent years, major storms — Cyclone Freddy in 2023, Gombe in 2022 and Idai in 2019 — have battered Malawi, Mozambique, Zimbabwe and Madagascar during southern hemisphere summer.

 "It's all because with global warming, the temperatures on the Indian oceans are increasing more than normal.
 And that is creating a conducive environment for these cyclones to develop," Lucy Mtilatila, Director of Climate Change and Meteorological Services in Malawi, said.